buianhkiet110703/FINAL_TEST/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110837675/201585877-8e386562-50ae-4fb1-879b-95b5a300456e.png)

 Now, I will see the best parameter for RandomForestRegressor model.
-Next, try with the rest of the models.
+Next, let try with the rest of the models.

 ```php
 # GridSearchCV for DecisionTreeRegressor model